mnowotnik/fzshell/README.md

 Dropdown for different completions computed from context and also framework for additional terminal apps.
 Only for MacOS.

+## Acknowledgments

+This tool is possible thanks to open source fuzzy finders.
+First fuzzy finder used was [go-fuzzyfinder](https://github.com/ktr0731/go-fuzzyfinder).
+After that fzshell embedded a more feature complete finder, the excellent [fzf](https://github.com/junegunn/fzf).

 ## Disclaimer

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR